Museo del Prado

 Welcome to one of the world's premier art galleries.
 The more than 7000 paintings held in the Museo del Prado’s collection (although only around 1500 are currently on display) are like a window onto the historical vagaries of the Spanish soul, at once grand and imperious in the royal paintings of Velázquez, darkly tumultuous in Las pinturas negras (The Black Paintings) of Goya, and outward looking with sophisticated works of art from all across Europe.

-Entrance to the Prado is via the western Puerta de Velázquez or northern Puerta de Goya.
-Either way tickets must first be purchased from the ticket office at the northern end of the building, opposite the Hotel Ritz and beneath the Puerta de Goya.
-Once inside, pick up the free ‘Plan’ from the ticket office or information desk just inside the entrance – it lists the location of 50 of the Prado’s most famous works and gives room numbers for all major artists; pdf versions are available on the website to help you plan your visit.
+Entrance to the Prado is via the eastern Puerta de los Jerónimos , with tickets on sale beneath the northern Puerta de Goya .
+Once inside, pick up the free plan from the ticket office or information desk just inside the entrance – it lists the location of 50 of the Prado’s most famous works and gives room numbers for all major artists.